constabulary/getgb.io/content/rationale.md

 ## <a name="import-path-imprecision"></a>Import Path Imprecision

 From the point of view of the language and its specification, the argument to the `import` statement&mdash;the import path&mdash;is opaque.
-Its interpretation is dependant on the tool processing the file. `go get` interprets the import path as a URL to fetch source code.
+Its interpretation is dependent on the tool processing the file. `go get` interprets the import path as a URL to fetch source code.
 The compiler interprets the import path as a location on disk where it will find a matching compiled package.

 Note: The import path of a package is _not_ the package's name (although convention dictates that they match).
 The former is dictated by the path on disk where the source files are found.
 The latter comes from the `package` declaration at the top of the `.go` file.